fatma-oz/Titanic_Survival_Prediction_Project/README.md

 *Variable transformations and feature engineering done.

-* "LogisticRegression, GaussianNB, KNN, LinearSVC, SVC, CART, RF, GBM, XGBoost, LightGBM, CatBoost " machine learning models were tried.
+*"LogisticRegression, GaussianNB, KNN, LinearSVC, SVC, CART, RF, GBM, XGBoost, LightGBM, CatBoost " machine learning models were tried.

-*  "XGBoost" was used as the latest model.
+*Developed with "XGBoost" model.

 *The best parameters were found with the GridSearchCV method by tuning the model.